fuzzbyte/obsidian-lilypond/README.md

 ## Usage

 - Create a LilyPond Codeblock using ```lilypond in edit mode.
-- Ensure each LilyPond Codeblock has a first line with a LilyPond comment indicating a .ly filename, like
+- Ensure each LilyPond Codeblock has a first line with a LilyPond comment indicating a unique name, like

 ```
-% MyScore.ly
+% MyScore
 { c' e' g' }
 ```